On the convergence of proximal gradient methods for convex simple bilevel optimization: Introduction

-In addition to \cite{cabot2005proximal,solodov2007explicit}, there have been several other notable methods for solving simple bilevel problems.
-The \emph{Minimal Norm Gradient} method (\mng) \cite{beck2014first} is applicable to \eqref{eq:P} when \(\g_1\equiv 0\), \(\g_2\) is the indicator of a closed convex set, and the upper level problem is strongly convex. \Mng{} relies on a cutting plane approach and in many cases leads to inner minimizations.
-The \emph{Bilevel Gradient Sequential Averaging Method} \bigsam{} is an explicit method proposed in \cite{sabach2017first} that is based on a viscosity approximation approach \cite{xu2004viscosity,moudafi2000viscosity} and considers problems with Lipschitz differentiable and strongly convex upper level cost functions.
-In addition to enforcing \eqref{eq:sigk}, \bigsam{} requires \(\sigk \in (0,1]\) (see \cref{sec:bigsam} for further details).
-Another related algorithm that will be compared against in the simulations is the \emph{Iterative Regularization via Dual Diagonal Descent} (\itthreeD{}) \cite{garrigos2018iterative}, which is designed for the iterative regularization of linear inverse problems.
+In addition to \cite{cabot2005proximal,solodov2007explicit}, several other methods have been proposed for solving simple bilevel problems.
+The \emph{minimal norm gradient} method (\mng) \cite{beck2014first} studies \eqref{eq:P} when \(\g_1\equiv 0\), \(\g_2\) is the indicator of a closed convex set, and the upper level problem is strongly convex. \Mng{} relies on a cutting plane approach which can lead to inner minimizations.
+The \emph{bilevel gradient sequential averaging method} (\bigsam) is an explicit method proposed in \cite{sabach2017first} based on a viscosity approximation approach \cite{xu2004viscosity,moudafi2000viscosity}.
+It considers problems with Lipschitz differentiable and strongly convex upper level cost functions, and establishes an \(O(\nicefrac1K)\) worst-case convergence rate in terms of the lower cost function (see \cref{sec:bigsam} for further details).
+Another related algorithm that we consider in the simulations is the \emph{iterative regularization via dual diagonal descent} (\itthreeD) \cite{garrigos2018iterative}, which is designed for the iterative regularization of linear inverse problems.
 A remarkable property of \itthreeD{} is that it does not impose the slow control condition (see \cite[Rem.
 10]{garrigos2018iterative}).
-A summary of the settings of the aforementioned methods is provided in \cref{table:comparisons}.
+The \emph{Bi-Sub-Gradient method (version II)} (\bisg) detailed in \cref{sec:bisg} was proposed in \cite{merchav2023convex} that allows for nonsmoothness on both levels.
+It extends \bigsam{} by relaxing the strong convexity assumption.
+Like \bigsam{}, it achieves a worst-case convergence rate of \(O(\nicefrac1K)\) in terms of the lower level cost function.
+Finally, the \emph{diagonal gradient scheme} (\dgs) was proposed in \cite{peypouquet2012coupling} for solving smooth simple bilevel programs.
+It however involves an implicit stepsize rule that is available in closed form only in certain scenarios, such as when a quadratic growth condition holds (see \cite[Assumptions H1-H3 and \S3.2]{peypouquet2012coupling}).